Digelly/vue-trans/README.md

 This is a simple vue filter to provide a similar way of using translations in vue as one would in twig templates with the Symfony `trans` filter.
 The filter is not bound to the Symfony framework so can be used as a stand alone package as well.

-Also implemented is the `transchoice` filter from Symfony.
-Note: if you use it, you need to supply `count` as a parameter.
+Also implemented is the multiple choice syntax using a `count` parameter from Symfony, detailed more downbelow.

 ## Installation and configuration